Fallout (franchise): Games

-Main series
+Main Series

 Fallout (1997)

 Released in October 1997, Fallout takes place in a post-apocalyptic Southern California, beginning in the year 2161.
-The protagonist, referred to as the Vault Dweller, is tasked with recovering a water chip in the Wasteland to replace the broken one in their underground shelter home, Vault 13.
+The player character, known as the Vault Dweller, is tasked with retrieving a water chip in the Wasteland to replace a malfunctioning unit in their underground shelter, Vault 13.
 Afterwards, the Vault Dweller must thwart the plans of a group of mutants, led by a grotesque entity named the Master.
 Fallout was originally intended to run under the GURPS role-playing game system.
-However, a disagreement with the creator of GURPS, Steve Jackson, over the game's violent content required Black Isle Studios to develop the new SPECIAL system.
-Fallouts atmosphere and artwork are reminiscent of post–World War II United States during the Cold War era and the fear that the country was headed for nuclear war in the real world.
+However, a disagreement with GURPS creator Steve Jackson over the game's violent content led Black Isle Studios to develop the SPECIAL system instead.
+The game's atmosphere and artwork draw inspiration from post–World War II American culture during the Cold War era, particularly fears of nuclear warfare in the United States.

 Fallout 2 (1998)

-Fallout 2 was released in October 1998, with several improvements over the first game, including an improved engine, the ability to set attitudes of non-player characters (NPC) party members and the ability to push people who are blocking doors.
-Additional features included several changes, including significantly more pop culture jokes and parodies, such as multiple special random encounters referencing Monty Python and The Hitchhiker's Guide to the Galaxy, and self-parodying dialogue that broke the fourth wall to mention game mechanics.
-Fallout 2 takes place eighty years after Fallout, and centers around a descendant of the Vault Dweller, the protagonist of Fallout.
-The player assumes the role of the Chosen One (Vault Dweller's actual grandchild) as they try to save their village, Arroyo, from famine and droughts.
-After saving the village, the Chosen One must fight the Enclave, the remnants of the pre-war United States government (as well as the shadow government in charge of the vault project).
+Fallout 2 was released in October 1998, featuring several technical and gameplay improvements over the original title, including an upgraded game engine, customizable party-member behavior, and the ability to push non-player characters (NPCs) blocking doorways.
+The game expanded on the original's dark humor with additional pop culture references, parodies, and self-referential fourth-wall dialogue.
+Taking place eighty years after the events of Fallout, the narrative follows the Chosen One—the grandchild of the original Vault Dweller—on a quest to retrieve a Garden of Eden Creation Kit (GECK) to save the village of Arroyo from famine.
+During their journey, the Chosen One comes into direct conflict with the Enclave, the autocratic remnants of the pre-war United States government.